In this post, I discuss money-planning tips for a new baby, that will ensure that you don’t go bankrupt when the little one arrives.

 Take whatever your friends want to hand down to you, it will save you a ton down the road.
 It’s a benefit of being a part and parcel of the community and likely will save you money.

 You might be wondering what a name has to do with finances.
-A fascinating business insider article details 15 ways that your child’s name sets them for success or failure.
+A fascinating business insider article details 15 ways that your child’s name sets them up for success or failure.

-Essentially you want to understand your income, your expenses and what is left over for savings – a lot of this is likely to be re-directed to the new baby.
+Essentially you want to understand your income, your expenses, and what is left over for savings – a lot of this is likely to be re-directed to the new baby.

 If you don’t have an emergency fund – this will be an excellent time to create a 6-to-12-month emergency fund and prioritize it above everything else.